tsahyt/dhclingo/doc/slides/slides.md

 ------

 Watching
 : `#watch` synchronizes an atom from the main program with the heuristic program.
-Defines inputs to a heuristic.
+Defines inputs to a heuristic

 Decisions
 : `#heuristic` marks heuristic rules.
-Rules are weighted like weak constraints to allow fast choice of *best* decision among many.
+Rules are weighted like weak constraints to allow fast choice of *best* decision among many

 ## Example